 - Good Exercise.

-- Psychotherapy–It helps by teaching new ways of thinking and behaving and changing habits that may be contributing to depression.
+- Psychotherapy–It helps by teaching alternative ways of thinking and behaving and changing habits that may contribute to depression.

 - Medications (Antidepressants)